 Yoga for Beginners

-Yoga is a very healthy wellness program that has been practised for decades.
+Yoga is a highly beneficial wellness program that has been practiced for centuries.
 It was formed to help us understand our natural appearance.

-In modern days, it has become a lifestyle in all age groups.
-Yoga for beginners is about being familiar with the physical and mental body.
+In modern times, it has become a lifestyle for people of all age groups.
+Yoga for beginners is about becoming familiar with the physical and mental aspects of the body.

 yoga-for-beginners